BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/inflation.md

 ### CLI

-Find below a list of `evmosd` commands added with the `x/inflation` module.
-You can obtain the full list by using the `evmosd -h` command.
+Find below a list of `Butaned` commands added with the `x/inflation` module.
+You can obtain the full list by using the `Butaned -h` command.

 #### Queries